 So governments, or the people, are being forced to borrow from banks and other investors.
 Utopia form the insane globalist asylum.

-Posted by Jim W. Dean, Managing Editor on March 6, 2017, With 2453 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on March 6, 2017, With 2500 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.